A few days ago, a student asked me how she could improve her sleep.

 Sleep and meditation both strengthen our nervous system.

-Ayurveda gets specific, telling us these activities produce a specific substance that stabilizes the nerves.
-It’s called ojas.
+Ayurveda gets specific, telling us these activities produce a nerve-stabilizing substance called ojas.
+Ojas has been identified with the myelin found in our nerve-casings, spinal cord, and brain.

-Steady nerves and strong ojas are a prerequiste for effective mental and physical activity.
+Steady nerves and strong ojas are a prerequisite for effective mental and physical activity.

-Here are almost 20 ways to cultivate the good rest we all crave.
-If you practice them, you will expand your health, stamina and inspiration.
+Here are 19 ways to cultivate the good rest we all crave.
+Practicing them, you’ll expand your health, stamina, and mental action.

 1.Take a warm bath before bedtime.